wdi-hk-9/Yamslam/README.md

 # Yamslam

 ## Introduction
 This is a 2-player dice game that involves strategy.
 Players take turns to roll 5 dice up to 3 times to get the best combination.
-There are only 4 chips for each combination, so its a race to claim a chip before they are gone.
+There are only 4 chips for each combination, so it's a race to claim a chip before they are gone.

-There are eight different combination types.
-With every turn, players can take a chip for their combination.
-If the player

 When all 5 dice match, the player has rolled a Yamslam!
 There’s not a chip for that.
 Instead the player takes any chip and a bonus turn.